-Skilled Nursing Care in the Home
+Skilled Nursing Care at Home

 Skilled Nursing Care in Assisted Living Facilities

-Seniors who require more assistance than what can be provided in the home may need to consider a move to an assisted living facility (ALF).
+Seniors who require more assistance than can be provided in the home may need to consider a move to an assisted living facility (ALF).
 Assisted living facilities provide a wide range of services to individuals who want to maintain some level of independence but require support with activities of daily living (ADLs).

 What Are Nursing Homes?

 Nursing homes, now more commonly known as skilled nursing facilities (SNFs), serve as licensed healthcare residences for individuals who require a higher level of medical care than can be provided in an assisted living facility.
-Skilled nursing staff consisting of RNs, LPNs, and certified nurses’ aides (CNAs) are available to provide 24-hour medical attention.
+Skilled nursing staff consisting of RNs, LPNs and certified nurse’s assistants (CNAs) are available to provide 24-hour medical attention.

-Evaluating Care Options
+Evaluating Senior Care Options